iamsyedbilal/js-logic-daily/README.md

 - Day 10 ✅ // write a function that return the result of given number power.
 - Day 11 ✅ // write a function that count and print the number of Vowels.
 - Day 12 ✅ // Create a remaining characters counter app.
+- Day 13 ✅ //write a function that calculate and return the average set of number
 - _...updating daily..._

 ## 🚀 Goal